TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 Automated data bridges help connect your TikTok lead ads with your favorite tools, such as Salesforce®, Google Sheets, Klaviyo, etc.

 Another great feature is TikTok Custom Audiences, which was designed to perform as a TikTok targeting option.
-In a nutshell, it enables you to connect with individuals who have previously engaged with your content or are familiar with your brand beyond TikTok.
+Besides building audience segments, it enables you to connect with individuals who have previously engaged using:

 - Interest Targeting: Reaches users based on their personal interests and the content or brands they engage with.